705-4 VERIFICATION

 Employment history through quarterly wage match

-At each application and recertification
+At each application and review

 State of Alaska